 5 Interestingly, there is one situation where we adopt the opposite position and treat (crackers, cake and pie as bread because of the uncertainty of each one’s status.
 If one eats fruit at the end of a bread meal, a brochah is recited because it is not considered an integral part of the meal.
 Technically, if one eats pas haba bikisnin as dessert, the halachah mandates that a separate brochah of mezonos is recited since it is a snack food, and is not part of the meal.
 Nonetheless, in practice, if crackers, cake or pie are eaten for dessert during a meal, no brochah is recited, because the possibility exists that each one is not pas haba bikisnin, but rather bread, in which case no brochah would be necessary.
 However, it is possible to prepare a pastry which is universally accepted as pas haba bikisnin, e.g. a sweetened cracker which contains a fruit filling, and borei minei mezonos would be recited even in the course of a meal.
 (Mishnah Bmrah, Biur Halachah, Omch CMim, 168:8, “Teunim brochah” ).
 In truth, pie may also meet the universal standards of pas haba bikisnin if the dough is baked to a hard brittle consistency.
 It would follow that a brochah of borei minei mezonos is recited on this type of pie, even if consumed as dessert at the end of a bread meal.
 Nonetheless, if one is partially hungry at the end of the meal, no brochah is recited for pie because it is then viewed as part of the meal, and not as a snack or dessert (Mishnah Brurah, 168:41).
 It should also be noted that Igros Moshe (vol.3, #33) is of the opinion that our pastries (which are very sweet) have the unquestionable status of pas haba bikisnin, though ostensibly the Mishnah Brurah quoted above is not in agreement.

 6 Proponents of the mezonos roll counter the above by maintaining that the dispute between Rav Yosef Caro and the Rama (regarding discernable or primary taste), applies only to pas haba bikisnin which contains more water than fruit juice.
 However, if the fruit juice exceeds the water content, mezonos is recited even if the fruit juice is totally indiscernible.
 (See Mekor Boruch #15).
 This view holds that, by definition, water must be the primary liquid in bread, and a roll made with more juice than water is inherently cake and not bread.
 It has been suggested by some that this view is supported by a comment made in Da’as Torah, 168:7.
 Nonetheless, Rabbi Yisroel Belsky, shlita, (Mesorah, ibid.), has shown that this is not the position of numerous poskim nor are the comments of the Da’as Torah relevant to this issue.
 In fact, the Da’as Torah makes it clear that fruit juice extracted through a pressing rather than a cooking process has the status of ze’ah, which, halachically, is equivalent to water.
-It should also be noted that this product is often called mezonos rolls, even though there is no claim made that the fruit juice exceeds the water content.
+It should also be noted that this product is often called a mezonos roll, even though there is no claim made that the fruit juice exceeds the water content.
 Furthermore, if the fruit juice is reconstituted, Minchas Yitzchok (vo1.9,#7) considers the juice to be primarily water, since the water exceeds the concentrate.

 7 See Kaf Hachayim, 168:66.